+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Threats to Animals on Mount Everest

 Mount Everest’s animals are under severe threat that is increasingly becoming worse each year.
 Climate change is the greatest threat.
-Due to the increase in temperature globally, the snow and ice cover on Everest is melting at a rate that has never been experienced.
+Global warming is causing snow and ice on Mount Everest to melt at an unprecedented rate.

 It implies that animals are deprived of their habitats and food supply.
 Perfectly adapted animals in extreme cold conditions fail to perform in the warmer weather, just a few degrees warmer.

 Another big issue for the wildlife in Everest is tourism.
-The mountain is visited by thousands of climbers annually, and they cause noise, pollution, and disturbance to the habitats of animals.
+Thousands of climbers visit the mountain every year, creating noise, pollution, and disturbances to animal habitats.
 Climbers abandon trash and garbage that pollutes the environment.

 The presence of humans all the time scares off some of the shy animals such as the snow leopards and causes them to leave their natural habitat.
 The paths left by climbers destroy vulnerable plants and soil on which animals rely to feed and provide shelter.

 Development in the nearby areas is also a source of habitat disturbance.
-With the growth of villages and towns on the periphery of Everest, forests are deforested to make space to build.
+As villages and towns expand around Everest, people clear forests to create space for development.

 Animals lose the areas to survive and to get food.
 Animal populations decrease when the habitat becomes smaller and smaller.
 Some of the species that previously prospered in the Everest region are finding it hard to survive due to the loss of their habitat.